This is just a quick review post for those of you that may be considering investing in this line.

 I used the entire Dr.’s Remedy system from base coat to top coat, as directed.
 Still, the polish chipped off.

 Normally I would explain to the clients that Dr.’s Remedy does not contain the same chemicals that other polishes do (DBP, toluene, formaldehyde, and formaldehyde resin) and therefore may not last as long.
 However, SpaRitual does not contain DBP, toluene, formaldehyde, or formaldehyde resin either and that polish is the longest lasting, most durable four-free polish I have ever used.
 Zoya is five-free and lasts just as long.
-Both are vegan as well and costs far less than Dr.’s Remedy.
+Both are vegan as well and cost far less than Dr.’s Remedy.

 We quickly made the decision to pull the line.
 We contacted the company to arrange for a refund.
 Getting it was not easy.
 It took several phone calls and a lot of aggravation to get that accomplished.
 (Even then, we ended up getting stuck with a portion of the polish, which we clearanced out at $5 a bottle just to get rid of it.)